Stanisław Lem: Writing

 Lem is one of the most highly acclaimed science fiction writers, hailed by critics as equal to such classic authors as H. G. Wells and Olaf Stapledon.
 In 1976, Theodore Sturgeon wrote that Lem was the most widely read science fiction writer in the world.
 In Poland, in the 1960s and 1970s, Lem remained under the radar of mainstream critics, who dismissed him as a "mass market", low-brow, youth-oriented writer; such dismissal might have given him a form of invisibility from censorship.

 In 1999, Franz Rottensteiner, Lem's former agent abroad, had this to say about Lem's reception on international markets:

-Lem's works were widely translated abroad, appearing in over 40 languages and have sold over 45 million copies.
+Lem's works were widely translated abroad, appearing in more than 40 languages and have sold more than 45 million copies.
 As of 2020, about 1.5 million copies were sold in Poland after his death, with the annual numbers of 100,000 matching the new bestsellers.

 Influence

 Will Wright's popular city-planning game SimCity was partly inspired by Lem's short story "The Seventh Sally" in The Cyberiad.

 The video game Stellaris is highly inspired by his works, as its creators said at the start of 2021, designated the "Year of Lem".

 A major character in the film Planet 51, an alien Lem, was named by screenwriter Joe Stillman after Stanisław Lem.
 Since the film was intended to be a parody of American pulp science fiction shot in Eastern Europe, Stillman thought that it would be hilarious to hint at the writer whose works have nothing to do with little green men.